htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Some caster kits have an area bonus.
 For all areas except walls, the bonus is added to all dimensions of any area of effect created by your magic abilities.
 For walls, the bonus is added to the number of squares the wall can create.

-For example, the conduit’s [[Thunder Of The Divine|Thunder of the Divine]] ability has a 4-cube area of effect, so an area bonus of +1 increases the ability’s area of effect to a 5-cube.
+For example, the conduit’s Thunder of the Divine ability has a 4-cube area of effect, so an area bonus of +1 increases the ability’s area of effect to a 5-cube.

 #### MOBILITY